zhiqwang/yolort/deployment/libtorch/README.md

 # LibTorch Inference

-The LibTorch inference of yolort.
-Both GPU and CPU are supported.
+The LibTorch inference for `yolort`, both GPU and CPU are supported.

 ## Dependencies